n4-Navo/NavoNetwork/README.md

 !
 Locally Stored and Hosted Proxy Server

 !
-This allows your PhoenixHub site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!
+This allows your Navo Network site to have a proxy already equipped when you deploy it so you can quickly get to circumventing censorship!

  #### Games